 OK that is this science of biogas, but I hear

-You we show the most popular home biogas designs.
-These designs are the Chinese fixed dome digester
+For You we show the most popular home biogas designs.
+These designs are the Chinese fixed dome

-and the Indian floating cover biogas digester.
-There are of course other designs, which you can research by
+digester and the Indian floating cover biogas digester.
+There are of course other designs, which you can

 A small home-sized unit in an urban or city environment can produce useful amounts of biogas